 If you are a marketer in Canada and you’re thinking of marketing on social media platforms to get some attention from your audience, then you should check out these important statistics.
-Canadian Social Media Statistics 2022 will assist you in getting an accurate picture of social media platforms and the users in Canada.
+Social Media Statistics Canada 2023 will assist you in getting an accurate picture of social media platforms and the users in Canada.

 We’ve curated the latest and most valuable social media statistics in the form of an infographic, which will give you an insight into the most preferred social media platforms, how much time Canadians spend on social media, a detailed report on essential demographics, and some tips on how you can make more profitable use of social media.